day8/re-frame/docs/on-stable-dom-handlers.md

 ***Answer***: `false`.
 You might be able to see that the two anonymous functions are equal, but `=` says "no".
 Anonymous functions are not like `#!clj 1`  or `#!clj :2`

-Armed with this knowledge, what happens if we add a new prop for `child` and make it an anonymous callback fucntion?
+Armed with this knowledge, what happens if we add a new prop for `child` and make it an anonymous callback function?
 Like this:
 ```clj
 (defn parent
   [x]